Port Bolivar, Texas: History

+In 1968, filming began in Port Bolivar on the made-for-television movie, My Sweet Charlie.
+Starring Patty Duke and Al Freeman Jr., the film focused on the grudging friendship that develops between two fugitives; an outcast, pregnant young white woman, and a black lawyer accused of murder.
+The actors themselves were targeted for harassment by some local residents, and filming was plagued with problems until then-governor, John Connally, intervened and worked with local authorities to stop harassment of the production company and the actors.

 Transportation

 Ferry service is provided by the Texas Department of Transportation between Port Bolivar and Galveston.
 The Galveston-Port Bolivar ferry can accommodate vehicles as heavy as 80,000 pounds, and as long as 65 feet, as high as 13.5 feet and as wide as 8.5 feet.
 The ferry was closed because of Hurricane Ike but re-opened on November 11, 2008.

 Education

 Port Bolivar residents are zoned to Galveston Independent School District schools.

 Residents attend Crenshaw Elementary and Middle School for grades Pre-K3 through 8 on the peninsula.
 Residents attend Ball High School in Galveston.
 As of 2020 there are no particular attendance boundaries in GISD so parents may apply to any school they wish, but only Bolivar Peninsula residents may have school bus service to Crenshaw K-8.

 The Crenshaw school was located in Port Bolivar until it was damaged by Hurricane Ike.
 A resident of Crystal Beach, 10 mi east of Port Bolivar, donated land there for a new Crenshaw campus, which opened in 2005.

 Galveston ISD (and therefore Port Bolivar) is assigned to Galveston College in Galveston.